Williams Mill Creative Arts Studios is a place where artists collaborate and find inspiration –

 The Main Conservatory of Music leads children on their journey to develop and enhance musical skills and abilities.

 When first approaching the heart of the Glen from across the Credit River, – a sunflower-yellow, three-and-a-half storey building stands out against the backdrop of a curtain of trees on the hill behind.
-This is the original Williams Saw Mill building.
+This is the Original Williams Sawmill Building – a.k.a.
+“The Yellow Mill”.

-A number of private studios, located in this building, are open to the clients by appointment only.
+A number of private studios, located in this building, are open to clients by appointment.

 Serving seasonal, contemporary food, carefully selected wines and drinks in a convivial setting.
 A local where you can drop in after work for a drink or enjoy a more leisurely evening.
 Nestled in the lower level of the Saw Mill building, The Glen Tavern can be accessed by the lower parking lot or by meandering down the stairway from the upper parking lot.